Interfaith Coalition for Earth Justice

-Climate change directly impacts the world’s poor, the animals with whom we share this planet, and the ecosystems on which we all depend.
-Climate change is a faith issue!
-Now faith leaders from all over San Diego are coming together to form a coalition to combat climate change.
-Won’t you join us?
+Climate change and environmental injustice directly impacts the world’s poor, the animals with whom we share this planet, and the ecosystems on which we all depend.

-- will be available to speak to the press on climate issues
+- are available to speak to the press on climate issues

-- will bring out its constituencies for climate events
+- can bring out its constituencies for climate events

 - share strategies and experience on environmental stewardship